HistoryPalette: Supporting Exploration and Reuse of Past Alternatives in Image Generation and Editing: HistoryPalette

 \subsubsection{Filtering Alternatives}

-When users generate an image, the inpainting pipeline occasionally fails such that the generation may be successful (follows the prompt) or entirely unsuccessful (ignores the prompt).
+While image generations are typically successful (\ie follows the prompt), they may occasionally be unsuccessful (\eg ignores the prompt).
 For example, if the user selects a grass region and prompts the model to generate ``yellow flowers'' the model may ignore the prompt and generate a new patch of grass or a bush.
 To ensure such failures do not clutter the history palette, we classify alternatives as successful or unsuccessful.
-Specifically, we prompted a multimodal LLM with vision capabilities (GPT-4V~\cite{openai2023api}) to serve as a binary classifier of successful (True) or unsuccessful (False) image generations.
-We provide the model with our prompt, the generated image with the user's masked selection only (\textit{e.g.}, the mask with a generated bush and surrounding grass), and the user's original prompt (\textit{e.g.}, yellow flowers).
-We use a few-shot approach by providing successful and unsuccessful examples.
-We run our classifier each time the system stores a new generated alternative.
-We include our prompt in the supplementary material.
+Specifically, we prompt a multimodal LLM with vision capabilities (GPT-4V~\cite{openai2023api}) to serve as a binary classifier of successful (True) or unsuccessful (False) image generations (Appendix~\ref{sec:appendix-prompt-filtering}).
+We provide the model with a classification prompt, the inpainting generation (\textit{e.g.}, the mask with a generated bush and surrounding grass), and the user's inpainting prompt (\textit{e.g.}, yellow flowers).
+We run the classifier on each alternative that is newly added to the history and provide few-shot examples of successful and unsuccessful generations.